Islands need economic growth and the oceans need islands as marine stewards

 Who we are

-Instead of international aid or development assistance, Blue Prosperity has at its core the following agreement: The Waitt Foundation will provide SIDS with technical assistance and tools to help communities and governments within each nation to make their own future and prosperity — in exchange for government commitments to specific marine protection and conservation objectives.
-The role of UCLA Institute of the Environment and Sustainability (IoES) is to lead development of a toolkit to promote Blue Prosperity for SIDS.
-This toolkit’s development will be iterative, as much a product of the experience and insights of SIDS leaders and citizens as it is a product of UCLA student teams.
+Instead of international aid or development assistance, Blue Prosperity has at its core the following agreement: The Waitt Foundation will provide islands with technical assistance and tools to help communities and governments within each nation to make their own future and prosperity — in exchange for government commitments to specific marine protection and conservation objectives.